Installing Hybrid Manager on AWS EKS

 Address: 52.70.180.102

-If you do not have a DNS service configured, consider adding the IP address to your local /etc/hosts file.
-This will allow you to access the Hybrid Manager portal using the domain name you set in the default-env.sh file.
+If you don't have a DNS service configured, consider adding the IP address to your local /etc/hosts file.
+This addition allows you to access Hybrid Manager Console using the domain name you set in the default-env.sh file.

-You can then add IP address to your /etc/hosts file like this:
+You can then add the IP address to your /etc/hosts file like this:

 Next steps